beet-software/dorm/docs/docs/user-guide/recipes/index.md

 ```

 Do not silently download the whole collection to emulate a query unsupported
 by the selected backend.
-Check the [engine capability table](../../reference/engine-capabilities.md)
+Check the [engine and platform support table](../../reference/engine-support.md)
 before composing optional filter operators.

 ## Keep pagination state with the query state